 laboratory of land flags

 The Laboratory of Land Flags is a project that aims to reawaken the essence of a ‘flag’ by collaborating with local communities and individuals of Cork City, Tramore Valley Park and the Kinship Project, inspecting and questioning flag meaning, design, rituals, and folk lore.
-The inspiration for the act of creation aims to come from a focus on multi-species living, diversity, and the decolonisation of the flag as a metaphor for re-thinking historic land ownership and waste management.
-The community, artist, and the site will be part of examining the expanded definition of the flag within historical and present space can subvert through the impact they have had on society; the dichotomy of their uses in colonialism and also their uses in liberation, social movements and activism.
+The inspiration for the act of creation aims to come from a focus on multi-species living, stewardship of diversity, and by recreating our own flag enacting the decolonisation of ‘flags’ as a metaphor for re-thinking historic land ownership and management.
+The community, artist, and the site will be part of a process examining the expanded definition of the use of a flag.
+Looking within historical and present spaces, the dichotomy of their uses in colonialism and in liberation, social movements and activism.
 The Kinship Project is a starting point from where this project can emerge from within the layers of this remediated landfill site.

 The artist, interested in, belonging and using hyper-linked ecologies as ways to deconstruct narratives around society and relationships to spaces, begins by asking: